-"A comprehensive and concise guide to this wonderful walk" - the Duke of Devonshire, CBE
+"A comprehensive and concise guide to this wonderful walk: I plan to take it with me on my next trip." - the Duke of Devonshire, CBE

 This charming walk runs for 79 miles (127 km) from Ilkley in the Yorkshire Dales to Bowness in the Lake District.
 The route heads north through Wharfedale, crisscrossing the river, and rises over high moorland to pick up River Dee through Dentdale.
 It joins River Lune briefly before heading west to Bowness on Lake Windermere.
 The LDWA has documented Link Routes for walkers beginning in Leeds, Harrogate and Bradford.